Why Hire An Apprentice?

 You will need Employer Liability Insurance before you consider hiring an apprentice.
 Once hired you will then need produce a contract of employment stating rate of pay, hours, terms and conditions etc.

-The current national minimum wage for an apprentice is £4.15 per hour, depending on the employer this can be higher.
+The current national minimum wage for an apprentice is £4.30 per hour, depending on you as the employer this can be higher.
 Many employers do increase rat of pay after 3 – 6 months as as a probational period.
 Once the apprentice has completed 12 months of their qualification, they must be paid the national minimum wage for their age.

 Yes, employers are required to pay apprentices on apprenticeship training days.
 As apprenticeships are now completed in the workplace, they do not require the learner to take time away from the workplace.